XianhuaZeng/en/_posts/2016-10-16-automagically-opening-dataset-and-copying-variable-value.md

 tags: [DM, GSUBMIT, PharmaSUG, PharmaSUG China 2016]
 categories: [Code]
 ---
 <p>I attended <span style="text-decoration: underline;"><a href="http://www.pharmasug.org/china/index.html" target="_blank">PharmaSUG China 2016</a></span> in Beijing last month, along with my line manager.
 There were a large number presentations this year.
 I was very inspired by Hui Liu's presentation (How to give SAS ambiguous instructions and still being a big winner (literally delegate everything to SAS)).
 He shared some useful tips on presentation, such as automagically opening dataset and copying variable value.
-The source code is not available, so I created two small macros to accomplish these two common tasks.<!--more--></p><ol><li>%markdsn, automagically opens the dataset selected.<pre class="highlight prettyprint">%macro markdsn();
+The source code is not available, so I created two small macros to accomplish these two common tasks.<!--more--></p><ol><li>%markdsn, automagically opens the dataset selected.<pre><code>%macro markdsn();
 gsubmit "
 dm 'wcopy';